ecuador

 Reflections on a Semester in Quito: Art, Connection, and Close-knit Community

 Each semester, one student from each HECUA program abroad takes on the role of student blogger, sending regular dispatches from the field.
-Emily Bruell will be HECUA’s student blogger for the Community Internships in Latin America program this fall semester.
-Emily is a junior at Carleton College, majoring in English Literature and minoring in Spanish.
-Click here […] Read More »
+Emily Bruell will be HECUA’s student blogger for […] Read More »

 Mi Sueña Suela: Rap and Reflection on the Quito bus